dart-lang/site-www/src/_guides/language/effective-dart/design.md

 synchronous function, and gives you better error-checking for callers and in the body of the function.

-For asynchronous functions that do not return a useful value and do not need to have their asynchronous work awaited, use a return type of `void`.
+For asynchronous functions that do not return a useful value and where no callers need to await the asynchronous work or handle an asynchronous failure, use a return type of `void`.

 ### AVOID using `FutureOr<T>` as a return type.